Marc Chagall: Bringing Belarus to Montreal

 The largest Chagall exhibit in history, it showcased over 300 of his works of extensive mediums, including paintings, drawings, sculptures, costumes, set designs, illustrations and stained glass.
 The show focused on Chagall’s use of vibrant imagery to represent moments that held personal and cultural significance.

 As the show’s title suggests, color and music play an integral role in making Chagall’s scenes unique, fascinating, and resonant among viewers of various backgrounds and ideologies.
-The exhibit aimed to reunite highlights of Chagall’s expansive career and place his works under a light they had never been placed under before.
+The exhibit aimed to reunite highlights of Chagall’s expansive career and place his works under a new light.

 The museum described the exhibit as “chronological and thematic” in nature.
 This setup allowed viewers to easily follow Chagall’s stylistic evolution, attributed to personal experience and changing geography.
 While much of Chagall’s art relies on variation of time and place, all of his works are unified by a deeply rooted sense of identity, particularly his Jewish upbringing.